dayton-outar/glif/algos/README.md

 > Informally, an ***algorithm*** is any well-defined computational procedure that takes some value, or set of values, as ***input*** and produces some value, or set of values, as ***output*** in a _finite amount of time_.
 An algorithm is thus a sequence of computational steps that transform the input into the output.[^1]

+The study of analysing the optimal _finite amount of time_ of an algorithm is referred to as _Asymptotic Time Complexity_.
 ## Asymptotic Time Complexity Terms

 The table below is ordered in descending order of highest performance.